Chapter 21

 “It did not!”

-Kneeling down, John picked up a piece of glass and held it between his fingers, “It’s glass.”
-But of course he could not know the difference between glass and safety glass even as he had seen the remnants of both.
-It was safety glass, designed to break into pellet sized pieces, a preference among arcade machine manufactures in the 21st century.
+Kneeling, John picked up a piece of glass and held it between his fingers, “It’s glass.”
+But of course he could not know the difference between glass and safety glass, even as he had seen the remnants of both.
+It was safety glass designed to break into pellet-sized pieces, a preference among arcade machine manufacturers in the 21st century.

 “Glass,” Laureal echoed, taking the pellet from John's fingers, herself knowing of glass in pellet form.
-Glass pellets were sometimes traded in summer camps and used for making art.
+Glass pellets, originally taken from ruins in the east, were occasionally traded in summer camps and used for making art.
 Glass, unlike wood and steel, can last for a million years.
-Quartz glass may last three-hundred million years.
-But glass is inherently susceptible to breakage.
-Precious little of it had survived in unbroken form, which also explains why it was not used in wares like cups and plates.
-It was delicate, and producing it was labor intensive, requiring a kiln.
-Wood, being far less delicate, readily available, easy to work, and lighter to carry, remained the logical choice for daily wares.
-Also worthy of note, the technology for making plate glass did not yet exist outside a few pockets of civilization such as John’s homeland, and even there only small panes of crude quality were produced at great expense.
+It is inherently susceptible to breakage, however, and precious little of it had survived in unbroken form.
+Its vulnerability also explains why it had seen no resurgence in use for wares like cups and plates.
+It was delicate and labor-intensive to produce, requiring a kiln.
+Wood, on the other hand, was far less fragile, readily available, easy to work with, and lighter to carry—a logical choice for daily living.
+Also worth noting, the technology for making plate glass did not yet exist outside a few pockets of civilization, such as in John’s homeland, and even there, only small, crude panes were produced at great expense.

 “It’s exceedingly rare to find it in its original form,” replied the Seeker, his dark eyes shining in torchlight.